ongas/hs-price-tracker/price_tracker_developer_guide.md

 - Add rate limiting/throttling to avoid IP blocking.
 - Enhance error reporting for parsing failures.

+## 10. Seller Product URL Validation

+### Seller Product URL Validation Logic

+The system validates the selected seller product URL against the expected product model from the BuyWisely product listing page.
+This ensures that the chosen offer's URL actually corresponds to the intended product, preventing mismatches (e.g., wrong model, color, or configuration).

+**Validation Strategy:**
+- The product model (and key attributes) are extracted from the BuyWisely listing and hydration data.
+- The selected seller product URL is checked to ensure it contains the product model or a unique identifier in its path or query string.
+- If the URL does not match the expected product, the offer is excluded and diagnostics are logged.
+- This logic is covered by user story US07 and BDD feature US07_Validate_Product_URLs.feature.
+- Diagnostics for mismatches are logged at every extraction and selection step.
+- All requirements and edge cases are mapped in the traceability matrix.

+**Implementation Artefacts:**
+- `services/buywisely/engine.py`, `services/buywisely/parser.py`, and `services/buywisely/data_transformer.py` implement the validation logic.
+- Tests: `tests/buywisely/test_buywisely_engine_parsing.py`, `tests/buywisely/test_buywisely_engine_price_validation.py`.
+- User story: `docs/acceptance/userstories/US07_Validate_Product_URLs.md`.
+- BDD feature: `docs/acceptance/features/US07_Validate_Product_URLs.feature`.

+**Business Rule:**
+- Only offers whose seller product URL matches the expected product model are considered valid.
+All others are excluded and logged.

+---
 ## 10. Services

 ### 10.1 BuyWisely Service